 Paul Zealey is the Skills Planning Lead at Skills Development Scotland and director at Paul Zealey Ltd working with cities, festivals and major events.
 Paul is also a Non Exec Director of the Scottish Youth Theatre and was previously Chair of Glasgow Film, Projects Director at Scottish Enterprise, Head of Engagement & Legacy at Glasgow 2014 Commonwealth Games and Scotland committee member for Big Lottery Fund.

 Abby Sturrock is a Service Delivery Manager with Fujitsu and is the Scotland lead for Fujitsu’s Responsible Business programme which covers a wide range of community involvement activities, including charity partners, school engagement, diversity and inclusion, environmental agendas, and health and well being.

 Phil Worms is an experienced tech sector professional and was responsible for developing Digital Xtra Fund on behalf of the Scottish Government.
 Prior to this role he was Marketing Director at iomart Group plc and is a founder and Trustee of the Helensburgh Heroes charity.
 Phil has held various senior management roles with BT, Centrica and VarTech.

-Kraig Brown joined Digital Xtra Fund from Edinburgh International Science Festival where he successfully fundraised for the annual Science Festival as well as the Science Festival’s STEM outreach programmes across Scotland.
-He also was a Project Lead on EISF’s inaugural STEM careers event, Careers Hive.
+Kraig Brown joined Digital Xtra Fund from Edinburgh Science where he successfully fundraised for the annual Science Festival as well as Primary and Secondary School STEM outreach programmes.
+He was also a Project Lead helping develop their inaugural STEM careers event, Careers Hive.
 He has a background in both the private and third sector working for a wide range of organisations from SME’s to multi-nationals.